 Horsham is a constituency centred on the market town of the same name 30 miles to the south from London.
-Comprising of the Horsham District and part of the Mid Sussex District, it has been represented in the House of Commons by Conservative Members of Parliament since 1880 and is the longest continually held Conservative seat in the country.
+Comprising of the Horsham District and part of the Mid Sussex District, it has been represented in the House of Commons by Conservative Members of Parliament since 1880 and is one of the longest continually held Conservative seats in the country.

 Horsham has existed as a constituency for three distinct periods.
 It first sent Members to Parliament in 1295 and existed for nearly 650 years.
 The constituency was abolished in 1918 to make way for Horsham and Worthing.
 This iteration lasted for less than 30 years until in 1945, following boundary changes, the Horsham Constituency was reinstated.
 However, in 1974, it was abolished once more and Horsham and Crawley was created.
 However, this Constituency existed for only 9 years until, in 1983, the Constituency of Horsham was once again created.
 It has remained unchanged ever since.

 Interestingly, throughout that period of change and since 1904, the Constituency has been represented in Parliament by only five MPs, including the incumbent, Jeremy Quin MP.
 The current and previous Members are shown to the left and their bios are below.

 Jeremy Mark Quin (born 24 September 1968) was first elected to represent Horsham in the general election of 7 May 2015.
 He was subsequently re-elected on 8 June 2017 and again on 12 December 2019.
 He is currently Minister of State (Minister for Defence Procurement) in the MOD.
 More information about Jeremy can be found here.